 For more information on the support available go to the First Home Scheme website

 Rachel and Stephen Ellis know that it can be hard to start a new business.

-But they also know that it’s marvelous to be your own boss and that nothing beats that sense of achievement when things go well.
+But they also know that it’s marvellous to be your own boss and that nothing beats that sense of achievement when things go well.

 “You put a lot into the business, emotionally and financially,” Rachel said.
 “Indigenous people are often a bit frightened of going out on their own.”

 The couple own Alice Springs-based Centre Pest Management with their daughter Lyndelle and son-in-law Tim Gibbons.

 They wage war on all kinds of pests, particularly cockroaches, ants, spiders and mice.